EDS-Bioinformatics-Laboratory/ansible/README.md

 - When you start VScode for the first time, then pay attention to any message in VSCode.
 You may be asked to update certain parts.

-- It still does not fully function.
-In particular the extension synchronization and copilot.
-I am working on this.

 - It will ask you to choose a password for new keyring: use your mydre password.

 - If you want to use the same extensions as you have on your Windows/MacOS, then enable syncrhonization in VSCode.
 Alternatively, install the extensions manually.
 To enable synchronization: